configcat/docs/website/docs/faq.md

 Yes there is.
 We have a public management API at https://api.configcat.com.

-## Domain verification
+### How to resolve Domain verification issues?

-### TXT record not verifying.
+**TXT record not verifying**

 **Solution 1:** Check the 'Host' field in your DNS settings.
 One common cause of verification failure is an incorrectly set 'Host' field.
 Make sure that it is set to '@' or left empty.
 To check this setting, you will need to log into your domain provider's management console.
-Locate the DNS settings, and ensure that the 'Host' field for the TXT record is set to '@' or left empty.

-**Solution 2:** Allow for DNS propagation.
-After you've added the TXT record to your DNS settings, it may take some time for the changes to propagate through the DNS system.
-If you have recently added or updated the TXT record, it's possible that the verification hasn't completed due to DNS caching.
-It is recommended to wait a few hours and then try verifying the domain again.
+**Solution 2:** After you've added the TXT record to your DNS settings, it may take some time for the changes to propagate through the DNS system.
+If you have recently added or updated the TXT record, it's possible that the verification hasn't been completed due to DNS caching.
+Sometimes you even need to wait a few hours before trying to verify the domain again.

-### Unable to verify domain using File-Based Verification
+**Unable to verify domain using File-Based Verification**

-If you're having trouble verifying your domain with ConfigCat's file-based verification method, make sure you've downloaded the verification file from [here](https://app.configcat.com/organization/authentication) and placed it in the correct directory on your server.
+If you're having trouble verifying your domain with the file-based verification method, make sure you've uploaded the file to the proper directory, and you can download it from our domain.